git-commit-id/git-commit-id-maven-plugin/docs/using-the-plugin.md

                         Please note that the strings here are Java regexes ({@code .*} is globbing, not plain {@code *}).

                         This feature was implemented in response to [this issue](https://github.com/git-commit-id/maven-git-commit-id-plugin/issues/91), so if you're curious about the use-case, check that issue.

+                        Prior to version 3.0.0 the plugin used the 'naive' approach to ask for all properties and then apply filtering.
+However with the growing numbers of properties each property eat more and more of execution time that will be filtered out afterwards.
+                        With 3.0.0 this behaviour was readjusted to a 'selective running' approach whereby the plugin will not even try to get the property when excluded.
+Such behaviour can result in an overall reduced execution time of the plugin (see https://github.com/git-commit-id/maven-git-commit-id-plugin/issues/408 for details).
                     -->
                     <excludeProperties>
                       <!-- <excludeProperty>git.user.*</excludeProperty> -->